-Reclassifying groundwater in the proposed area to a Class IV will protect people living and working in Bennington by providing restrictions and requirements for installing new wells within the proposed reclassification.
-These requirements include specifications for well construction, sampling and long-term monitoring, and treatment (if needed).
-This reclassification also serves as a formal notification to landowners, well drillers, and permitting agencies that at least some portion of the underlying groundwater is or may be contaminated by per- and poly-fluoroalkyl substances (PFAS) and not suitable for drinking water.
+The reclassifying of groundwater to a Class IV, as shown on the map, protects people living and working in Bennington by providing restrictions and requirements for installing new wells within the proposed reclassification.
+These requirements include specifications for well construction, criteria for sampling and long-term monitoring, and criteria for treatment (if needed) of drinking water.
+This reclassification also serves as a formal notification to landowners, well drillers, and permitting agencies that at least some part of the underlying groundwater is or may be contaminated by per- and poly-fluoroalkyl substances (PFAS) and not suitable for drinking water.

 1 National Life Dr-Davis 1